 Once you've named your fear and know what the exact opposite - your guiding star - looks like, it's time to start sailing towards it.
 This is the most important step.
 Action is the cure to fear.
 And worrying isn't going to help - it just feeds your fear.
 Same with waiting.
 The only way through the fear is to take action towards that guiding star.
 You won't get there overnight.
 Or in a month and probably not even in a year.
 When you arrive doesn't really matter so don't try to force it with deadlines.
 Instead, set little goals that lead you one at a time towards the gigantic goal.
 You'll get to celebrate tiny wins along the way.

-My main Guiding Star right now is to build up an audience of 10,000 UI devs.
-I’m doing it by helping UI nerds like myself master UI tech, so they can build amazing stuff and land the best jobs.
-With that massive goal taped to my wall I decided I was done standing on the edge of the cliff with my wing suit strapped to my back.
+My main Guiding Star right now is to build up my audience of UI devs.
+I'm doing it by helping UI nerds like myself master UI tech, so they can build amazing stuff and land the best jobs.
+With a massive goal of 10,000 devs taped to my wall I decided I was done standing on the edge of the cliff with my wing suit strapped to my back.
 I took deep breath and jumped!
-I quit my job and created Flexbox Zombies - a free coding story/game where you shoot zombies with a crossbow controlled by flexbox.
+I quit my job and created Flexbox Zombies - a free mastery game where you shoot zombies with a crossbow controlled by flexbox.
 I had probably been watching too much Walking Dead when I came up with the idea.
 Anyway, even though my guiding star is 10,000 students my first little goal was just 100.
 I was absolutely elated when I hit it!
 So I set a new little goal of 500 students.
 My kids cheered and celebrated with me when I reached it (they really have no idea what it means but they like the zombies).
 So on to 1,000.
 Then 2,000.
 Then 5,000.
 Then 7,000.
+I've recently passed 18,000 and am going strong.
 Hitting these smaller goals along the way to my guiding star is making all the difference.

 Don't feel like you need to map out every little goal in between where you're at now and where you want to end up.
 You only need to come up with the one next small goal that moves you a little closer to your Guiding Star.
 Each time you reach a little goal you'll have a better idea what your next one should be.